gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 ##### Implementation

- Buildship will query for an `OmniEclipseWorkspace` containing exactly one root project instead of querying for that root project directly.
-The rest of the synchronization logic can remain unchanged.

-##### Test cases

-- executing a `CompositeModelRequest` with no `ProjectIdentifier` throws an `IllegalArgumentException`
-- a `CompositeModelRequest` can only request an `EclipseWorkspace`, requesting any other Model throws an `UnsupportedModelException`
-- executing a `CompositeModelRequest` for a single project returns an `OmniEclipseWorkspace` containing the corresponding `OmniEclipseGradleBuild`
-- executing a `CompositeModelRequest` for a multi-project build returns an `OmniEclipseWorkspace` containing all the `OmniEclipseGradleBuild`s contained in that project
-- executing a `CompositeModelRequest` for more than one root project throws an `IllegalArgumentException`
-- all Buildship tests must pass unaltered

-### Story - Buildship queries model result to determine set of Eclipse projects for multiple imported Gradle builds

-This story builds on the previous by converting Buildship to create and use a model result where multiple Gradle projects have been imported into Eclipse.

-When importing a new Gradle build, projects for all previously imported Gradle builds will need to be refreshed.

-If implemented correctly, the development of project name deduplication and project dependency substitution support in Gradle will automatically be reflected in functionality within Buildship.

-##### Implementation

  The current approach of synchronizing individual projects will be replaced with one `SynchronizeWorkspaceJob`.
 This job will make use of the new `CompositeModelRepository` to query for the `EclipseWorkspace` model.
-If the set of Projects contained in the workspace change, the `ToolingClient` will rebuild the `GradleComposite` from scratch.
+If the set of projects contained in the workspace change, the `ToolingClient` will rebuild the `GradleComposite` from scratch.

  The project synchronization methods will be changed to take an additional `EclipseWorkspace` argument.
 This especially affects the `ClasspathUpdater`, because to support the upcoming substitution story, it now needs to search for project dependencies across the whole workspace.

 ##### Test cases

 tooling-commons:
+- executing a `CompositeModelRequest` with no `ProjectIdentifier` throws an `IllegalArgumentException`
+- a `CompositeModelRequest` can only request an `EclipseWorkspace`, requesting any other Model throws an `UnsupportedModelException`
+- executing a `CompositeModelRequest` for a single project returns an `OmniEclipseWorkspace` containing the corresponding `OmniEclipseGradleBuild`
+- executing a `CompositeModelRequest` for a multi-project build returns an `OmniEclipseWorkspace` containing all the `OmniEclipseGradleBuild`s contained in that project
 - executing a `CompositeModelRequest` for a several multi-project build returns an `OmniEclipseWorkspace` containing the union of all the `OmniEclipseGradleBuild`s contained in those projects.
 - an exception is thrown if any of the `OmniGradleBuild`s cannot be obtained